AIFrontierLab/TorchUMM/README.md

 | OmniGen2  |     1562.63     |     596.79     | 0.460 | 0.782 |  42.3  |   0.0†   |  5.8   |
 | Show-o    |     1188.53     |     244.64     | 0.261 | 0.469 |  23.3  |   0.0†   |   —    |

 > **MathVista evaluator note:** All MathVista scores use **Qwen3-32B** for answer extraction from model responses, with rule-based normalization for scoring.
-Answer extraction is performed locally (no OpenAI API). † OmniGen2 and Show-o produce empty responses on MathVista understanding tasks, resulting in 0.0% accuracy.
+Answer extraction is performed locally (no OpenAI API required). † OmniGen2 and Show-o produce empty responses on MathVista benchmark.
 >
 > **UEval notes:** Emu3 uses separate models for understanding and generation, making it incompatible with UEval's unified evaluation protocol.
 >
 > **Emu3.5 MMBench note ‡:** Emu3.5's MMBench score (18.3%) is far below its naive accuracy (43.7%) due to **severe option position bias** under MMBench's CircularEval protocol.
 CircularEval shuffles option order across variants and requires the model to answer correctly on *all* variants — Emu3.5 picks the same letter regardless of content 23.5% of the time (vs. Emu3's 7.1%), indicating it selects by position rather than understanding.
 This is an inherent limitation of the unified model architecture, not a code bug.
 >
 > **Emu3.5 MME note:** Emu3.5 uses `temperature=1.0` sampling for understanding, making scores hardware-dependent.
-Values above are from Bridges-2 2×H100; Modal 2×A100-80GB yields P:781.08 / C:324.64.

 ### Editing Benchmarks